myrootfs/myrootfs/README.md

 Install the toolchains in `/usr/local` on your build host to match the instructions below, or set your `$PATH` to point to the location of the bin directory.

+Experimental GCC v9.2 toolchains, based on GLIBC or uClibc-ng, are also available.
+Change the `CONFIG_TOOLCHAIN_PREFIX` in your myrootfs `.config`, manually or using `make menuconfig`.
+For download, see the [crosstool-NG releases][[toolchains]] page.

 Building